Kopano-dev/konnect/README.md

 Of course modify the paths and ports according to your requirements.
 The Docker examples are for the kc identity manager, but work for the others as well if you adapt the parameters and environment variables.
+The above example assumes the local system has a user `kopano` which can access the Kopano Groupware Core unix socket as admin user `SYSTEM`.

 #### Build Konnect Docker image